christianandredietrich/iOS-SDK/advanced.md

 where each of these fields is a two-character uppercase code, and country may be omitted.
 For example:

-- ENUSCC English, United State, Closed Caption
+- ENUSCC English, United States, Closed Caption
 - KRCC Korean, Closed Caption
-- FRFRCCFrench, France, Closed Caption
+- FRFRCC French, France, Closed Caption

 Therefore, it is possible to check if the language string is a 4- or 6-letter uppercase code, and if so, to parse it for language and country.
 The language generally an ISO 639 short (two-character) language code, and the country is generally an ISO 3166-1 two-character country code.